Jeremy Renner unscathed in bloody Thai bar brawl

 The Phuket Gazette said on Thursday that six staff at the pub were arrested and charged with attempted murder of the general manager of a local resort hotel.

-Manager Vorasit Issara was stabbed in the stomach and slashed in the neck with an ax, Phuket police told local reporters.
+Manager Vorasit Issara was stabbed in the stomach and slashed in the neck with an axe, Phuket police told local reporters.

 (Reporting by Jill Serjeant, editing by Christine Kearney)